As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 A look of disgust fell across his face and he showed me the message.

-A candidate that he had never given money to and had only met once had sent him a text asking for a several thousand dollar contribution.
+A candidate had sent him a text asking for a several thousand dollar contribution.

 Needless to say, that candidate didn’t receive a penny let alone a reply to his classless text message.